Sales How-to-Guides and Portals

 - Training Discussion Guides

-- Exercises and interactive contests to reinforce the learning
+- Exercises and interactive contests to reinforce learning

-- Reference materials to take back to the office and use when the need arrises
+- Reference materials to take back to the office and use when the need arises

 - A move from technical product sales to solution selling aimed at specific industries and business use cases

-- A move from propriety enterprise sales to up-selling users of an open source distribution
+- A move from proprietary enterprise sales to up-selling users of an open source distribution